astorDev/confi/providers/dotnet/article/index.md

 ## Creating the Simplest Provider Possible

 First thing first, we need to make sure we have all the required packages installed.
-In a Web template the package we need is already installed, but in case of a library, test, or console application we'll need to run the following:
+In a Web template, the package we need is already installed, but in the case of a library, test, or console application we'll need to run the following:

 > This assumes you are in a folder containing a .NET project.
 The easiest way to create one is by running `dotnet new console`.